-- (a) Performance.
-SBAS combined with one or more of the other global navigation satellite system elements and a fault-free receiver shall meet the requirements for system accuracy, integrity, continuity and availability for the intended operation as stated in Regulation 48.
-9.0. - (b) Functions.
-SBAS shall perform one or more of the following functions- - (i) ranging: provide an additional pseudo-range signal with an accuracy indicator from an SBAS satellite; - (ii) global navigation satellite system satellite status: determine and transmit the global navigation satellite system satellite health status; - (iii)basic differential correction: provide global navigation satellite system satellite ephemeris and clock corrections (fast and long-term) to be applied to the pseudo-range measurements from satellites; and - (iv)precise differential correction: determine and transmit the ionospheric corrections. - (c) Ranging - (i) Excluding atmospheric effects, the range error for the ranging signal from SBAS satellites shall not exceed 25 m (82 ft) (95 per cent). - (ii) The probability that the range error exceeds 150 m (490 ft) in any hour shall not exceed 10-5. - (iii)The probability of unscheduled outages of the ranging function from an SBAS satellite in any hour shall not exceed 10-3. - (iv)The range rate error shall not exceed 2 m (6.6 ft) per second. - (v) The range acceleration error shall not exceed 0.019 m (0.06 ft) per second-squared. - (d) Service area.
-The SBAS service area shall be a defined area within an SBAS coverage area where SBAS meets the requirements of 9.0 and supports the corresponding approved operations.
+- (ii) SBAS combined with one or more of the other GNSS elements and a fault-free receiver shall meet the requirements for signal-in-space integrity as prescribed in regulation 48, throughout the SBAS coverage area; - (b) Functions.
+SBAS shall perform one or more of the following functions- - (i) ranging: provide an additional pseudo-range signal with an accuracy indicator from an SBAS satellite; - (ii) global navigation satellite system satellite status: determine and transmit the global navigation satellite system satellite health status; - (iii) basic differential correction: provide global navigation satellite system satellite ephemeris and clock corrections (fast and long-term) to be applied to the pseudo-range measurements from satellites; and - (iv) precise differential correction: determine and transmit the ionospheric corrections.

-(e) RF characteristics
+(c) Ranging

-- (i) Carrier frequency.
-The carrier frequency shall be 1 575.42 MHz. - (ii) Signal spectrum.
-At least 95 per cent of the broadcast power shall be contained within a $\pm 12$ MHz band centred on the L1 frequency.
-The bandwidth of the signal transmitted by an SBAS satellite shall be at least 2.2 MHz.
+- (i) Excluding atmospheric effects, the range error for the ranging signal from SBAS satellites shall not exceed 25 m (82 ft) (95 per cent). - (ii) The probability that the range error exceeds 150 m (490 ft) in any hour shall not exceed 10-5. - (iii) The probability of unscheduled outages of the ranging function from an SBAS satellite in any hour shall not exceed 10-3. - (iv) The range rate error shall not exceed 2 m (6.6 ft) per second.

-(f) SBAS satellite signal power level.
+- (v) The range acceleration error shall not exceed 0.019 m (0.06 ft) per second-squared. - (d) Service area.
+A SBAS service area for any approved type of operation shall be a declared area within the SBAS coverage area where SBAS meets the corresponding requirements of regulation 48; - (e) RF characteristics - (i) Carrier frequency.
+The carrier frequency shall be 1 575 42 MHz - (ii) Signal spectrum.
+At least 95 per cent of the broadcast power shall be contained within a ±12 MHz band centred on the L1 frequency.
+The bandwidth of the signal transmitted by an SBAS satellite shall be at least 2.2 MHz. - (f) SBAS satellite signal power level. - (i) Each SBAS satellite placed in orbit before 1 January 2014 shall broadcast navigation signals with sufficient power such that, at all unobstructed locations near the ground from which the satellite is observed at an elevation angle of 5 degrees or higher, the level of the received RF signal at the antenna port of a 3 dBi linearly polarized antenna is within the range of -161 dBW to -153 dBW for all antenna orientations orthogonal to the direction of propagation. - (ii) Each SBAS satellite placed in orbit after 31 December 2013 shall comply with the following requirements- - (aa) The satellite shall broadcast navigation signals with sufficient power such that, at all unobstructed locations near the ground from which the satellite is observed at or above the minimum elevation angle for which a trackable GEO signal needs to be provided, the level of the received RF signal at the antenna port of the antenna specified in Table 9-2, is at least -164.0 dBW.

-- (i) Each SBAS satellite placed in orbit before 1 January 2014 shall broadcast navigation signals with sufficient power such that, at all unobstructed locations near the ground from which the satellite is observed at an elevation angle of 5 degrees or higher, the level of the received RF signal at the antenna port of a 3 dBi linearly polarized antenna is within the range of -161 dBW to -153 dBW for all antenna orientations orthogonal to the direction of propagation. - (ii)Each SBAS satellite placed in orbit after 31 December 2013 shall comply with the following requirements- - (aa) The satellite shall broadcast navigation signals with sufficient power such that, at all unobstructed locations near the ground from which the satellite is observed at or above the minimum elevation angle for which a trackable GEO signal needs to be provided, the level of the received RF signal at the antenna port of the antenna specified in Table 9-2, is at least -164.0 dBW. - (bb) Minimum elevation angle.
+- (bb) Minimum elevation angle.
 The minimum elevation angle used to determine GEO coverage shall not be less than 5 degrees for a user near the ground. - (cc) The level of a received SBAS RF signal at the antenna port of a 0 dBic antenna located near the ground shall not exceed -152.5 dBW. - (dd) The ellipticity of the broadcast signal shall be no worse than 2 dB for the angular range of $\pm 9.1^{\circ}$ from boresight.